msainsburydale/NeuralEstimators/README.md

 # NeuralEstimators

 This repository contains the source code for the `R` interface to the `Julia` package `NeuralEstimators`, which facilitates the development of neural estimators in a user-friendly manner.
 The native `Julia` version is available [here](https://github.com/msainsburydale/NeuralEstimators.jl).

 ## Installation tips

 To install `NeuralEstimators`, please:

 1. Install `Julia` (see [here](https://julialang.org/)) and `R` (see [here](https://www.r-project.org/)).
+	- Ensure that your system can find the `julia` executable (this usually needs to be done manually; see, e.g., [here](https://julialang.org/downloads/platform/#linux_and_freebsd)) by entering `julia` from the terminal, which should open the Julia REPL (run `exit()` to leave the REPL).
-2. Install the `Julia` version of `NeuralEstimators` from [here](https://github.com/msainsburydale/NeuralEstimators.jl).
+1. Install the `Julia` version of `NeuralEstimators`.
+	- To install from terminal, run the command `julia -e 'using Pkg; Pkg.add(PackageSpec(url="https://github.com/msainsburydale/NeuralEstimators.jl"))'`.
+1. Install the deep-learning library `Flux`.
+	- To install from terminal, run the command `julia -e 'using Pkg; Pkg.add("Flux")'`
-3. Install the `R` interface to `NeuralEstimators` using the `R` command `devtools::install_github("msainsburydale/NeuralEstimators")`.
+1. Install the `R` interface to `NeuralEstimators`.
+ 	- To install from terminal, run the command `Rscript -e 'devtools::install_github("msainsburydale/NeuralEstimators", build_vignettes = TRUE)'`.

 ## Getting started

 See the package vignette for an overview of the framework and package, and for an illustrative example.

 ## Supporting and citing